zabbix/zabbix/templates/app/activemq_jmx/README.md

 ## Feedback

-Please report any issues with the template at `https://support.zabbix.com`.
+Please report any issues with the template at [`https://support.zabbix.com`](https://support.zabbix.com)

-You can also provide feedback, discuss the template, or ask for help at [ZABBIX forums](https://www.zabbix.com/forum/zabbix-suggestions-and-feedback).
+You can also provide feedback, discuss the template, or ask for help at [`ZABBIX forums`](https://www.zabbix.com/forum/zabbix-suggestions-and-feedback)